Rogue Valley International Airport Fire Department

 Cloudy

-Clouds generally forming or developing, winds and very high temperatures forecasted for the day.
+Clouds generally forming or developing, elevated winds and high temperatures forecasted for today.

 Outdoor Debris Burning